Genivia/ugrep/README.md

                   Match all input.
 Same as specifying an empty pattern to search.

            --max-depth=NUM
                   Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
 By  comparison,  -dskip skips all directories even when they are on the command line.

            --max-files=NUM
                   If -R or -r is specified, restrict the number of  files  matched to  NUM.
 Specify -J1 to produce replicable results by ensuring that files are searched in the same order as specified.

            -N PATTERN, --neg-regexp=PATTERN
                   Specify a negative PATTERN used during the search of the  input: an  input  line is selected only if it matches any of the speci- fied patterns when PATTERN does not match.
 Same as  -e  (?^PAT- TERN).
 Negative  PATTERN  matches are removed before any other specified patterns are matched.
 Note that longer patterns  take precedence  over shorter patterns.
 This option may be repeated.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the file,  starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from  the  output  for  context options -A, -B, and -C.

            --[no-]hidden
                   Do (not) search hidden files and directories.

            --[no-]mmap
                   Do  (not)  use  memory maps to search files.
 By default, memory maps are used under certain conditions to improve performance.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose filename extensions match the  specified comma-separated  list  of  EXTENSIONS, same as --include='*.ext' for each `ext' in EXTENSIONS.
 When `ext' is preceded by  a  `!' or  a  `^',  skip files whose filename extensions matches `ext', same as --exclude='*.ext'.
 This option may be repeated and  may be  combined  with  options  -M  and  -t to expand the recursive search.

            -o, --only-matching
                   Print only the matching part  of  lines.
 When  multiple  lines match,  the  line numbers with option -n are displayed using `|' as the field separator for each additional line matched  by  the pattern.
 If  -u is specified, ungroups multiple matches on the same line.
 This option cannot be combined with options -A,  -B, -C, -v, and -y.

            --only-line-number
                   The line number of the matching line in the file is output with- out displaying the match.
 The line number counter is reset  for each file processed.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression.

            -p, --no-dereference
                   If  -R  or -r is specified, no symbolic links are followed, even when they are specified on the command line.

            --pager[=COMMAND]
                   When output is sent  to  the  terminal,  uses  COMMAND  to  page through  the output.
 The default COMMAND is `less -R'.
 Enables --heading and --line-buffered.

            --pretty
                   When output is sent to a terminal, enables --color  and  --head- ing.

            -Q ENCODING, --encoding=ENCODING
                   The  encoding  format  of  the  input,  where  ENCODING  can be:
                   `binary', `ASCII', `UTF-8',  `UTF-16',  `UTF-16BE',  `UTF-16LE',
                   `UTF-32',   `UTF-32BE',   `UTF-32LE',   `LATIN1',  `ISO-8859-1',
                   `ISO-8869-2',    `ISO-8869-3',    `ISO-8869-4',    `ISO-8869-5',
                   `ISO-8869-6',    `ISO-8869-7',    `ISO-8869-8',    `ISO-8869-9',
                   `ISO-8869-10',  `ISO-8869-11',   `ISO-8869-13',   `ISO-8869-14',
                   `ISO-8869-15',   `ISO-8869-16',   `MAC',  `MACROMAN',  `EBCDIC',
                   `CP437',  `CP850',  `CP858',   `CP1250',   `CP1251',   `CP1252',
                   `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',  `CP1258',
                   `KOI8-R', `KOI8-U', `KOI8-RU'.

            -q, --quiet, --silent
                   Quiet mode: suppress all output.  ugrep will only search until a match  has  been  found, making searches potentially less expen- sive.

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all symbolic  links,  unlike  -r.
 When -J1 is specified, files are searched in the same order as specified.
+Note that when no FILE arguments  are  specified  and  input  is  read from a terminal, recursive searches are performed as if -R is specified.

            -r, --recursive
                   Recursively read all files under each directory, following  sym- bolic  links  only if they are on the command line.
 When -J1 is specified, files are searched in the same order as specified.

            --range=FIRST[,LAST]
                   Start searching at line FIRST, stop at line LAST when specified.

            -S, --dereference
                   If  -r  is  specified, all symbolic links are followed, like -R.
                   The default is not to follow symbolic links.

            -s, --no-messages
                   Silent mode: nonexistent and unreadable files are ignored,  i.e. their error messages are suppressed.

            --separator[=SEP]
                   Use  SEP as field separator between file name, line number, col- umn number, byte offset, and the matched line.
 The default is a colon (`:').

            --stats
                   Display  statistics  on  the  number  of  files  and directories searched, and the inclusion and exclusion constraints applied.

            -T, --initial-tab
                   Add a tab space to separate the file name, line  number,  column number, and byte offset with the matched line.

            -t TYPES, --file-type=TYPES
                   Search  only files associated with TYPES, a comma-separated list of file types.
 Each file type corresponds to a set of  filename extensions passed to option -O.  For capitalized file types, the search is expanded to include files with matching file signature magic  bytes,  as  if  passed to option -M.  When a type is pre- ceeded by a `!' or a `^', excludes files of the specified  type.
                   This  option  may  be  repeated.
 The possible file types can be (where -tlist displays a detailed list): `actionscript',  `ada', `asm',  `asp',  `aspx',  `autoconf',  `automake',  `awk', `Awk', `basic', `batch',  `bison',  `c',  `c++',  `clojure',  `csharp', `css',  `csv',  `dart',  `Dart',  `delphi',  `elisp',  `elixir', `erlang',  `fortran',  `gif',  `Gif',  `go',  `groovy',   `gsp', `haskell', `html', `jade', `java', `jpeg', `Jpeg', `js', `json', `jsp', `julia', `kotlin', `less', `lex',  `lisp',  `lua',  `m4', `make',  `markdown', `matlab', `node', `Node', `objc', `objc++', `ocaml',  `parrot',  `pascal',  `pdf',  `Pdf',  `perl',  `Perl', `php',  `Php',  `png', `Png', `prolog', `python', `Python', `r', `rpm', `Rpm',  `rst',  `rtf',  `Rtf',  `ruby',  `Ruby',  `rust', `scala',  `scheme', `shell', `Shell', `smalltalk', `sql', `svg', `swift', `tcl', `tex',  `text',  `tiff',  `Tiff',  `tt',  `type- script', `verilog', `vhdl', `vim', `xml', `Xml', `yacc', `yaml'.

            --tabs=NUM